atdyck/ACKS-HFH/Chapter02.md

 The classes described in these rules are the fighter, explorer, freebooter, bard, thief, runemaker, witch, and loremaster.

 Selecting equipment and proficiencies can be time-consuming, especially for new players.
 As a faster alternative, we offer a pre-generated template for each class, with weapons, armor, equipment, proficiencies, and spells ready for play.
-This default suggested template may always be taken, or a player may choose to roll for a template as described [above](###creating-characters-with-templates-(recommended)).
+This default suggested template may always be taken, or a player may choose to roll for a template as described [above](chapter02.md#creating-characters-with-templates).

 ### Fighter